HASwitchPlate/openHASP-docs/docs/devices/featherwing.md

 !!! note "<i class='fa fa-info-circle'></i>&nbsp; Note"
     Don't use the ESP8266 based Feather HUZZAH because it lacks both in memory and MCU power.

+The Huzzah32 boards only have 4MB flash.
+If you want more storage, consider getting the SparkFun Thing Plus ESP32-WROOM instead.

 ## Instructions

 The HUZZAH32 – ESP32 and TFT Featherwings are plug-and-play.
 You only need to upload the firmware via the USB port.